-AMH's COVID-19 Response Effective communication and awareness raising Employee welfare As a result of the rapid changes to regulations and workplace requirements by the government to manage the COVID-19 pandemic, AMH ensured that employees were regularly updated through email when necessary.
-AMH is fully aware of the potential difficulties that employees may face while adapting to new workplace arrangement and has therefore implemented several measures to reduce disruption.
-This includes communication on: General information on prevention spread of COVID-19 Measures to allow for safe distancing such as staggered work times, work from home arrangements, physical management of office space Employees' vaccine survey These includes: Flexible working hours Flexible working arrangements Making face masks and hand sanitisers available for all employees Temperature scanning with SafeEntry system
+AMH's COVID-19 Response Effective communication and awareness Employee welfare raising In consideration of the endemic phase of AMH is fully aware of the potential difficulties COVID-19, AMH remains committed to provide that employees may face while adapting to a safe working environment for all its new workplace arrangement and has employees. therefore implemented several measures to reduce disruption.
+This includes communication on: These includes: - General information on preventing spread of - Flexible working arrangements in line with COVID-19 - Measures to allow for safe distancing such as MOM guidelines - Providing face masks, hand sanitisers and staggered work times, work from home arrangements, physical management of office ART kits to employees to encourage routine checking space - Encouraging all employees to take vaccination booster shots in FY2022